 The Columbus OH dentists at our Columbus dental practice may suggest that you need a bridge to restore and enhance damaged teeth or to replace missing teeth.
 Dental bridges literally bridge the gap caused by one or more missing teeth, where one or more artificial teeth are cemented into place using the teeth on either side for support.
 Bridges are very durable and can last a lifetime with extra care and by practicing good oral hygiene.
 Learn more about Dental Bridges here.

 A dental crown is a tooth-shaped cap that your Columbus restorative dentist may place over a tooth, helping to restore its shape, size, strength or to improve its appearance.
-A crown not only strengthens a tooth, but also can dramatically improve a tooth’s appearance, shape and alignment.
-When a crown is adhered into place, it will fully encase the entire visible portion of a tooth that lies at and above the gum line.
+A crown not only strengthens a tooth but also can dramatically improve a tooth’s appearance, shape, and alignment.
+When a crown adheres into place, it will fully encase the entire visible portion of a tooth that lies at and above the gum line.

-Your Columbus dentist may use a crown to replace a large filling when only minimal tooth structure remains, protect a weak tooth from fracturing, attach a bridge or to restore a fractured tooth.
-In addition, a crown may be used to cover a dental implant, a discolored or poorly shaped tooth or a tooth that has had root canal treatment.
+Your Columbus dentist may use a crown to replace a large filling when only minimal tooth structure remains, protect a weak tooth from fracturing, attach a bridge, or restore a fractured tooth.
+In addition, a crown may be used to cover a dental implant, a discolored or poorly shaped tooth, or a tooth that has had root canal treatment.
 Learn more about Dental Crowns here.

 A denture is a removable replacement for missing teeth and their surrounding tissues.
 There are two types of dentures available, including partial and complete dentures.
 Partial dentures are used when some natural teeth remain, while complete dentures are used to completely replace all teeth.
 Dentures are made to resemble your natural teeth so there should be no noticeable change to your appearance.
 In fact, dentures may even improve your smile!